-404 is a HTTP status code returned by a server when the requested URL is not found.
-This is very common especially on bigger sites due to various reasons.
-In this article we will explore the reasons for 404, why you should correct it and how to monitor 404 page not found errors in WordPress site.
+Finding and correcting broken links is one of the routine maintenance tasks for WordPress site owners.
+Whenever, users click on a broken link that does not exist your web server will return a 404 is a HTTP status code indicating the requested URL is not found.
+This is a common problem on bigger sites due to various reasons.
+In this article we will explore the reasons for 404 error, why you should correct it and how to monitor 404 page not found errors in WordPress site.

 Reasons for 404 Error Page